MVFarinas/Calorie-Tracker-and-Planner/README.md

 # Usage

 - navigate to src/example.py to demonstrate the methods created in entry.py as well as the file persistence from file_loader.py
+- navigate to src/main.py to utilize the CLI and input user data, load file data, and analyze the desired data